nordicenergy/ICO-STO-Platform/README.md

 # Nordic Energy - ICO / STO Token Sale Management Dashboard

 Nordic Energy is full functional Dashboard for manage our ICO / STO token sale.
-Our dashboard helps contributor and investors to purchase Nordic Energy (NGY) token very easily, and can manage them.
+Our dashboard helps contributor and investors to purchase Nordic Energy tokens very easily, and can manage them.

 # The Dashboard